 Challenge / Goal

 Cities and their citizens are producers of large amounts of diverse data.
 Diversity of many data sources is in fact one of the biggest issues in big data processing.
-Semantic data integration offers unique advantages as opposed to more traditional approaches, such as ETL (Extract, Transfer, Load), which create bottlenecks for data access and doesn´t scale as well as technologies that consume data directly without moving it around.
+Semantic data integration offers unique advantages, as opposed to more traditional approaches.
+ETL (Extract, Transfer, Load), for instance, creates bottlenecks for data access and doesn´t scale as well as technologies that consume data directly without moving it around.

 This solution consists of three components: